 - Retired: 1979

 Roger Staubach, aka “Roger The Dodger,” played for the Dallas Cowboys for 11 years, during which he was selected to six Pro Bowls.
-He was named the NFL Players Association Most Valuable Player in 1971, and he led his team to two Super Bowl victories.
+He was named the NFL Players Association Most Valuable Player in 1971, and he led his team to two Super Bowl victories and was the Most Valuable Player in Super Bowl VI.
 In 2019, he partnered with the Cowboys to develop a luxury high-rise apartment on the site of the team’s world headquarters and practice facility in Frisco, Texas, Forbes reported.

 Michael Schumacher: $600 Million